 - “What This Dad did for His Daughter will make your Heart melt”

 - “6 Tips that will make You a better Friend without losing Anything”.

 The maximum size that makes a title readable is 70 characters, a rule newly used by the Google search engine.
-The rule allows 10-15 extra-characters, after which, the content is truncated represented by brackets.
+The rule allows 10-15 extra characters, after which the content is truncated and represented by brackets.

 Though Huffington Post doesn’t cultivate the shortest titles, it is surely part of an efficient strategy to get people to read on.

 - “18 Fall Coats You’ll Wish You’d Bought While They’re On Sale at Nordstrom”

 - “Here’s What Makes Cher’s Career So Uniquely Iconic”

 - “Crop Failure and Bankruptcy Threaten Farmers as Drought Grips Europe”

 Do Research for Eye-Catching Titles & Headlines

 While working on an article, use available tools online related to your needs.
 If you are looking for more academic content, use resources from Thesaurus.com, RewardedEssays, or SupremeDissertations.
 If you are considering translating content from other languages, select some help.